In China, the Devil doesn't wear Prada

-HONG KONG (Reuters) - The Devil, it seems, wears anything but Prada (1913.HK) in the eyes of Chinese bloggers determined to expose corrupt government officials flashing luxury labels way past their pay grades.
+HONG KONG, Sept 17 (Reuters) - The Devil, it seems, wears anything but Prada in the eyes of Chinese bloggers determined to expose corrupt government officials flashing luxury labels way past their pay grades.

-Prada is among a few premium brands reporting solid growth in the world’s second largest luxury market even as a government campaign against conspicuous spending and gift-giving hurts firms with instantly recognisable brands like LVMH (LVMH.PA), Compagnie Financiere Richemont CFR.VX and Kering SA (PRTP.PA).
+Prada is among a few premium brands reporting solid growth in the world’s second largest luxury market even as a government campaign against conspicuous spending and gift-giving hurts firms with instantly recognisable brands like LVMH, Compagnie Financiere Richemont and Kering SA.

 The logos on Prada’s deluxe leather handbags, wallets and shoes are, by and large, low-key and these days, discretion is key in China.